LopesX/Tor-bot/ReadMe.txt

 This is a pretty simple yet effective script to play a video on loop on youtube or song on  soundcloud for example

+Every play will request a new Ip adress from the Tor Network

-There is an exxplenation with # to prettymuch the script is doing
+There is an explenation with # to pretty much everything the script is doing

-The only libs you'll need are pyautogui

-open commandline run:
+The only libs you'll need are Pyautogui, go get it open commandline run:

      pip install PyAutoGUI

-the rest is pretty sepf explenatory in the example
+the rest is pretty self explenatory in the example

+thank´s I hope this is usefull :)